 - 1 tablespoon olive oil

-- 1 (2 pound) package pre-marinated fresh pork loin filet, cut into bite sized pieces
+- 1 (2 pounds) package pre-marinated fresh pork loin filet, cut into bite-sized pieces

 - 1 pound sweet potatoes, diced

 - 1 teaspoon finely chopped fresh sage (plus extra for garnish)

 - Heat oil in a large skillet over medium high heat.
 Add pork and sauté until the meat is cooked through – about 4-5 minutes.
 Using a slotted spoon, scoop up pork and place in a medium sized bowl.
 Pour any juices back into skillet.

 - Add sweet potatoes, onions, sage, and water to the skillet.
 Stirring occasionally, cook vegetables over medium-high heat until soft – about 9-10 minutes.
 Add more water if the pan becomes dry.
 (Covering the pan with a lid will speed up the cooking process.)

 - Lower heat to medium-low and add corn.
 Cook for 1-2 minutes until heated through.

 - Add pork and stir to combine ingredients.
 Lower heat to very low and cover to keep warm.

 - Prepare sunny-side eggs to go on top of the hash, if desired.
 Add salt and pepper to eggs to taste.
 Serve.